IndeemaSoftware/EEIoT/README.md

 - For further questions on cooperation, simply email us at **support@indeema.com**.

-- If want to see any components in lib just contact us with design **support@indeema.com**.
+- If you need components just contact us with design **support@indeema.com** , we will add these components to lib.

 ## License
 **EEIoT** works under the MIT license.
 For more information see [here](https://github.com/IndeemaSoftware/EEIoT/blob/master/LICENSE).